martinbjeldbak/Shotta/README.md

 > This has only been tested in WoW Classic, but it should work in all client versions

 ## Shotta Discord

-Head over to our Shotta Discord server https://discord.gg/MHqGRpZxbB.
+Head over to our [Shotta Discord server](https://discord.gg/MHqGRpZxbB)!
 Come share your best screenshots, tell us about your suggestions, or just chat!

 ## Features